FunnelKit Automations perfectly integrates with WooCommerce and works like a charm. You'll see the WooCommerce as an option in the events:

 2.3 Order Status Changed: This event lets you take action based on the change in the status of the order.

-You can choose from a list of order statuses - Pending payment, Processing, On hold, canceled, refunded, and more.
+You can choose a list of order status changed - From Status and To Status.
+It includes Any change, Pending Payment, Processing, On hold, Completed, Cancelled, and many more.

 2.4 Order Item Refunded: When you select this event, the automation will get triggered on the successful refund of an item.